opensearch-project/opensearch-net/UPGRADING.md

 - The `block` parameter has been changed from a `string` to an `IndexApiBlock` enum.

 #### Indices.Analyze Action
-- The `IndexQueryString` parameter has been renamed to simply `Index`
+- The `IndexQueryString` parameter has been renamed to simply `Index`.

 #### Indices.ClearCache Action
-- The `IndexQueryString` parameter has been renamed to simply `Index`
+- The `IndexQueryString` parameter has been renamed to simply `Index`.

 #### Indices.DeleteTemplateV2 Action
 - This action has been removed in favour of the more descriptively named and typed `Indices.DeleteComposableTemplate` action.